-With around half of America’s public-school students scoring below their grade level proficiency on national exams, the school choice movement argues that parents should be allowed to use public funds toward any education they deem fit, from private schools, to public schools outside their neighborhoods to homeschooling.
+The majority America’s public-school students are lagging behind peers in other countries when it comes to math, reading and science test scores.
+In fact, on national exams, 65-67% of eighth graders nationwide are not proficient in math or reading.
+This raises the question as to how to improve America’s school system.
+The school choice movement argues that parents should be allowed to use public funds toward any education they deem fit, from private schools to public schools outside their neighborhoods to homeschooling.

 The appointment of choice advocate Betsy DeVos to Secretary of the Department of Education and President Trump’s pledge to earmark $20 billion for school choice has brought the question of whether school choice policies will ensure better quality education for America’s 50 million school-aged children to the fore.